How do I find the AWS account associated with an unknown Amazon Web Services charge?

 If your payment method is billed, it means that it's associated with an AWS account with running resources.
 Here are some of the most common reasons why you might be billed for an account that you don't remember creating:

-If you need help, use the I'm an AWS customer and I'm looking for billing or account support contact form.
+If you still want to contact AWS Support, use the I'm an AWS customer and I'm looking for billing or account support contact form.
 Sign in to the account and contact AWS Support if you can, or fill out the form if you can't sign in.

 If these strategies don't work, contact your credit card issuer to dispute the charges.